- Case – Stainless steel

 I’m not sure why the numbers are split by indices.
 I can’t think of any vintage diving watches that had the same design element.
 It looks a bit odd, but it certainly adds something unique.

 I like the syringe hands, but it’s not something that I’d associate with dive watches.
-Syringe hands are mostly found on chronographs and pilot watches like the Sinn 104 St, and is mostly a thing of the 40s.
-A dive watch should have wider hands because it increases the legibility, especially in the dark.
+Syringe hands are mostly found on chronographs and pilot watches like the Sinn 104 St, and are mostly a thing of the 40s.
+A dive watch should have wider hands because it increases legibility, especially in the dark.
 Something like plongeur or sword style hands would’ve made more sense since it’s inspired by 60s and 70s dive watches.

 The counterweight on the second hand is a nice touch.
 It’s refreshing, and it gives the watch a bit of Breitling flair.